theramiyer/blog/_posts/2019/2019-02-19-capitalism-communism-socialism-wtf-ism.md

 ## Socialist democratic republic

 This is a little challenging to understand.
 In a vanilla democracy, capitalism reigns.
 The public, as such, does not own all of the resources in that system.
 In a socialist democracy, a good chunk of these resources are owned by the government, which is in turn, elected and run by people.
 Therefore, the public owns a good chunk of the resources in the system.
 Capitalism co-exists.
-In these systems, you have government-run as well as publicly-owned medical institutions, for example.
-Taxes are given back to people in the form of things that improve the lives of the people; people ultimately own these "things".
+In these systems, you have government-run as well as publicly-owned transport corporations, for example.
+Taxes are given back to people in the form of things that improve the lives of the people; people ultimately "own" these "things" in a sense.

 Combine the features of a republic, wherein nobody is above the people, and people are above nobody, and it becomes the ideal system that India was dreamt to be (and is, even, in many ways).

 The sad part is, we have let politics cloud our judgement of everything.
 Politicians oversimplify issues, principles and concepts, and feed us with what is favourable to them, and easy for us to chew.
 All this, in an attempt to get to "own the country" (because that's what ruling today is, apparently).
-Ruling a country, in my opinion, should not even be a thing in a democracy---in a democracy, you _run_ a country.
+Ruling a democracy, in my opinion, should not even be a thing---in a democracy, you _run_ a country.
 Representatives are appointed by people, who in turn, lead the progress of the said democracy.
-These leaders should think of themselves as the chosen captain of a ship that is full of professionals equally capable of running the ship, but have chosen them for the job for a certain period of time.
+But what happens in our country?

+You know the answer.
+But here is a story.
+Might I say, completely unrelated.
+There is a ship.
+This ship is full of people who know how to run it.
+Many are qualified captains.
+They all select one captain to run the ship at a time.
+They also choose one person each for a role to play in running the ship, of course, among the many that are qualified.
+The captain and the crew agree to work eight hours a day.
+Then, some other qualified person would pick up from where the incumbent left off.
+Eight hours later, the captain and the crew hand over the responsibilities to the newly-elect, and proceed to retire for the day.
+This goes on for several days.
+Then, one rogue captain starts work.
+His crew is as corrupt as he is.
+He decides, his son would guide the ship when he retires for the day, the son appoints his own son when he retires, for the job.

-Although today, most of these appointed captains wear a band across their head covering one eye, and start to plunder everything they come across _within the ship_, claiming those findings as their own; repaint the ship in the colour of their flags, paste their faces on the bottles and doors and television sets to remind the others that they are the _brand_ the ship is running under; eventually rub off another wannabe captain's nose in the process ... moronically, consider the ship to be a mere underwater wreckage that they came across when diving for pearls.
+The captain wears a band across his head covering one eye, and starts to plunder everything he comes across _within the ship_, claiming those findings as his own property.
+He repaints the ship in the colour of his flag.
+He also pastes his face on the water bottles and doors and television sets to tell those on board that he is the _brand_ the ship is running under.
+Eventually, he rubs off another (qualified or otherwise) captain's nose in the process ... moronically, considers the ship to be a mere underwater wreckage that they came across when diving for pearls.

+It's a sad story from there on.
+I don't want to scar you.

 ## A little peeve-point: Marxism

+'Guess what, I learnt a new term today!'
+'Yeah?
+What is it?'
+‘ "You, Marxist!" ’
+'Okay, what does it mean?'
+'Everything I'm not'
+'Couldn't get any vaguer, but okay, how are you going to use it?'
+'Like I always do: willy-nilly'

 The right-wing in India, today, openly calls out anything that does not align to its thought process, the left-wing.
 And their favourite form is, "You, Marxist!".
 And I hear this being said to people more often than I would like.
 And to clarify, Marxist mentality is one that says, socialism is imperfect, and incomplete, and that communism is the ultimate goal of socialism.